pycoder2000/CSC648-01-FA24-Team05/README.md

 - **My Rentals:** Manage the user’s current and previous rental engagements.
 - **My Listings:** A page for sellers/users to manage the items they have listed for rent.
 - **Favorites:** A section for users to save and manage their favorite items to rent.
-- **Chat Page:** Real-time chat for communication between renters and owners to discuss rental terms, conditions, and other inquiries.
+- **Chat Page:** Real-time chat for communication between renters and sellers to discuss rental terms, conditions, and other inquiries.
 - **Search & Filters:** A sophisticated search mechanism allowing users to filter second-hand items based on price, category, location, and condition.
 - **Sustainability Tips Page:** A dedicated page offering users ecological tips on reusing and maintaining items to further reduce environmental waste.